 Ticks are arachnids.
 They belong to the class parasitiformes, the same class to which mites belong.
 They act as a vector for many pathogenic microbes causing diseases like rickettsia, typhus, and African tick bite fever.
 One needs to note here that not all ticks are disease-causing, and just one vector tick can also cause several diseases!

 3 most common fleas and ticks diseases in dogs

 - Lyme disease: It is caused by spirochete bacteria.
-The vector is a black-legged tick also known as a deer tick.
+The vector is a black-legged tick, also known as a deer tick.
 The symptoms usually appear in 3-5 months after the tick bite.
 Also, the tick transfers the pathogen to the host in about 36 hours.
 It needs to be attached to it for that period.
 The symptoms include fever, lameness, and joint pain.

-- Keep your surroundings clean: If you have pets, it is best to keep fogging your neighborhood to stop the breeding of these insects.
+- Keep your surroundings clean: If you have pets, it is best to keep fogging your neighborhood to stop breeding these insects.
 Use permethrin to get rid of the larvae.
 It is advisable to wear permethrin-treated boots and clothes when going outdoors.